A few months ago, you’d never expect “nuclear” and “green energy” would be used in the same sentence.

 Investing for the Future

-Last year, we launched the Purpose Global Climate Opportunities Fund (CLMT) because we believe the transition to a greener tomorrow won’t happen overnight.
+Last year, we launched the Purpose Energy Transition Fund (CLMT) because we believe the transition to a greener tomorrow won’t happen overnight.
 And the conflict in Ukraine has really affirmed our thesis.

 The road to full energy decarbonization is paved with low-carbon transition fuel.
 That’s why we invest in low-carbon fossil fuels and not just renewables.
 Governments and investors around the world are waking up to the harsh reality that hitting net-zero is impossible without the proper raw materials required.
 Low-carbon fossil fuel producers, companies investing in local supply chains, and renewables that can generate energy will be the winners in the new world for decades to come.